Patient Medical Homes (PMHs) and Primary Care Networks (PCNs)

 How do PCNs help patients?

-Patients receive expanded, timely, comprehensive, coordinated care outside of the doctor’s office when they need it, arranged by their GP.
-A PCN creates capacity in a community to increase access to primary care for people without a family doctor.
+PCNs help improve access and attachment for patients.
+They enable patients to receive expanded, timely, comprehensive, coordinated care for all their health care needs – both inside and outside their patient medical home and when needed.
+A PCN also creates capacity in a community to increase access to primary care for people without a family doctor.

 How does a PCN help doctors?

 As part of a primary care network, family doctors have access to a supportive network of health care providers and services outside of the practice to expand care for patients.